 5. They take life as a play

-When problems and tension arises, they see it as part of the play, and don’t forget to look at the bigger picture.
+When problems and tension arise, they see it as part of the play and don’t forget to look at the bigger picture.

 This lets them know that the problem they are stressing over is just a minor act in the entire scene- something that would be forgotten in less than a week, so they don’t take stress.